neurophysik/jitcdde/docs/index.rst

 A mismatch between the final slope of the initial past and the first value of `f` means that **your initial past is not described by your DDE**.
 If you only care about the long-term behaviour of your model irrespective of the initial conditions, this is not a problem:
 Your initial past has no special meaning and should not influence your results.
-However, if you care about how your model behaves briefly after the start of the integration, please seriously ask yourself: **Can you justify this mismatch?**
+However, if you care about how your model behaves briefly after the start of the integration, please seriously ask yourself: **Can you justify this inconsistency?**
 Otherwise you should modify your model or initial conditions.
 Mind that a small mismatch may be acceptable because you would have to build and solve a nasty non-linear equation system to avoid this – but a big one should get you thinking.
 An exception from this is if something special happens at :math:`t=0` that changes the rules of your system.